 An ectopic pregnancy requires immediate medical attention since the condition may be life-threatening.
 Surgery is often needed to remove the pregnancy and stop or prevent internal bleeding.

-Remember, the risk of pregnancy after tubal ligation is low.
-So, if you experience symptoms, there’s most likely another explanation.
-In any case, it’s best to speak with your medical professional to ensure that you get to the bottom of it.
+Remember, the risk of getting pregnant after tubal ligation is low.
+So, if you experience symptoms of pregnancy, there’s most likely another explanation.
+In any case, it’s best to speak with a medical professional to get to the bottom of it.

 It’s also important to note that while tubal ligation can prevent pregnancies, it doesn’t protect against sexually transmitted illnesses (STIs).
-If you have sex with a non-monogamous or new partner, be sure to use a condom until you can both be tested for STIs.
+If you have sex with a non-monogamous or new partner, be sure to use a condom until you can both be tested.

-The Bottom Line on Pregnancy After Tubal Ligation
+The Bottom Line on Pregnancy After Tubal Sterilization

 Tubal ligation is one of the most effective methods of permanent birth control.
-Especially if you’re over the age of 34 and have the procedure done following childbirth, it’s doubtful that you’ll get pregnant after a tubal ligation.
+Especially if you’re over the age of 34 and have the procedure done following childbirth, it’s doubtful that you’ll get pregnant again.

 This form of birth control is also complicated to reverse.
 If you are young or have even the slightest question in your mind about getting pregnant in the future, choose another form of birth control.
 There are many options out there; make sure you find the one that’s right for you.

-Do you have an experience or comment to share about pregnancy after tubal ligation?
+Do you have an experience or comment to share about sterilization?
 Share it with us in the comments below.
 We’d love to hear from you!

 Latest posts by Rachel (see all)